 - Supply chain manager

 - Purchasing manager

-According to PayScale.com, annual salaries for inventory managers ranged from $32,263 to $81,376 as of January 2016.
+According to PayScale.com, annual salaries for inventory managers earned $52,426 as of September 2019.
 Popular industries for inventory managers included medical devices, manufacturing and auto and retail sales.

 APICS (Advancing Productivity, Innovation and Competitive Success), The Association for Operations Management offers the Certified in Production and Inventory Management (CPIM) program.
 To earn certification, candidates must pass exams in the areas of operations control, resource planning, scheduling, resource management and supply chain management.